Dec1pher445/MyTextEditor/README.md

 Created during the course Java applications.

 # How to use
-Just download the zip file and import it on netbeans.
+Just download the zip file and import it to netbeans.